 Over the last decade, the discussion around weight loss and which foods to eat for health, has become more and more confusing.
 With new information flooding the market every day, it becomes increasingly difficult to discern which foods will give us a strong and healthy body, let alone help us to our perfect weight.
-If you’d like to learn more and learn different ways to lose unwanted weight, look intoWeight Watchers plans.

 When it comes to the perfect weight, the common belief is that an obese or overweight person is over-nourished; that weight increase stems from over-delivery of nutrients to the tissues.
 Ayurveda looks at this ‘weighty’ problem differently.
 In Ayurveda, the 5000-year-old Indian medical science, we have determined that in more cases than not, obesity is more likely a sign of mal-nourishment where only fat gets accumulated, and all the other tissues of the body do not receive the proper nutrients to be healthy and strong.
 That means that our system doesn’t convert nutrients from food into healthy living cells.